 Providing managers and employees with funds for daily expenses while on official duties away from the office is a recognised and realistic practice.
-More and more, with decentralised operations and increased cooperative governance, managers and employees are required to travel to meetings and other operational gathering.
+More and more, with decentralised operations and increased cooperative governance, managers and employees are required to travel to meeting and other operational gathering.

-However, it must further be recognised that these allowances for travel, subsistence and accommodation can be substantial and may be subject to abuse and possibly to fraudulent practices.
+However, it must further be noted that these allowances for travel, subsistence and accommodation may be subjected to abuse and possible fraudulent practices.

-It is therefore imperative that the Department provide a fair and justifiable basis for official travelling and subsistence arrangements and the related expenditure.
+It is therefore imperative that the Department provide a fair and justifiable basis for official travelling and subsistence arrangement of the related expenditure.